radar/git-in-the-shell/05-git-reset.md

 ## Soft

-The `--soft` mode will reset the repository back to the specified commit:
+`git reset --soft <ref>` will reset the repository back to the specified commit:

 ```
 git reset --soft HEAD~1